 Information about your rights as a user of this website

-We, Deutsche Handelsbank AG (hereafter "Deutsche Handelsbank" or we/us), are happy that you are visiting our website.
+We are Deutsche Handelsbank AG (hereafter "Deutsche Handelsbank" or we/us), and we are happy that you are visiting our website.
 We are responsible for the content on this website.

 With the information below, we would like to inform you (hereafter we may call you the User) about how we are implementing the stipulations of the EU General Data Protection Regulation (GDPR), how we are protecting your personal privacy, and how your personal information is processed in connection with your use of our website.

-The GDPR grants you certain rights as a person affected by the processing of personal data, and we would like to inform you especially about these in the attachment to data protection information.
+The GDPR grants you certain rights as a person affected by the processing of personal data, and we would like to inform you especially about these in the attachment below.
 We have also explained in this attachment the most important terminology used in our data protection information.

 The information in this document is applicable to all users of our website.
 If you are a customer of ours, or if you register in some other way for one of the closed areas of our website, we may process additional or other data.
 Which data this involves and the purpose of its use, as well as how your data are protected, can be found in the applicable data protection information which are valid supplements to this document, and which you can look at when you register for these services.